Skip to content

 PHOTOPRISM_FFMPEG_BUFFERS: "64" # FFmpeg capture buffers (default: 32)

-Now restart the services for the changes to take effect.
+Now restart the services for your changes to take effect:

 Some server configurations, especially Raspberry Pi's, may experience memory allocation issues when using hardware acceleration.
 Carefully monitor your server's logs and increase the available GPU and/or CMA memory allocations if necessary.
 Note that the Raspberry Pi hardware currently only supports video resolutions up to 2160p.